Santiago-Yu/SPAT/README.md

 # SPAT
-Semantic-and-Naturalness Preserving Auto Transformation
+Semantic-and-Naturalness Preserving Auto Transformation.
+This tool is a source-to-source transformation tool that can deal with partial code snippets (programs without dependency information).
+The transformed code will be semantic-equivalent to the original ones, as well as syntax-naturalness-preserving.

 This project is developed in "Eclipse IDE for RCP and RAP Developers".
 If you want to play with the code, please use the same IDE.
+Starting with the "src/spat/RuleSelector.java" will bring you a nice view of the whole project.

 We have produced a runnable jar file already in "artifacts".